- Outdoor Safety Tips

 History buffs can save money with the purchase of a Historic Site Annual Pass.
-This pass gives unlimited admission to all of Georgia’s state historic sites.
-Passes may only be bought at historic sites.
-Senior citizen discounts are not available on Historic Site Annual Passes. $50 family, $30 adult, $25 youth.
+This pass gives unlimited admission to all of Georgia’s state historic sites (for normal admissions only - does not include special events).
+Passes may be purchased online or at one of our historic sites.
+Senior citizen discounts are not available on Historic Site Annual Passes.

 Senior & Military Discounts

 Seniors 62 and Older